reimagined/resolve/docs/advanced-techniques.md

 )
 ```

-After having been merged, the module's code is treated the same as the application's code.
+A merged module's code is treated the same as the application's code.
 The resulting application's bundles include the module code and configurations as if they were always a part of the application.

 For an example on using modules, see the [Hacker News](../examples/hacker-news) sample application.
 This application makes use of the [authentication module](../packages/modules/resolve-module-auth) as well as the [comments module](../packages/modules/resolve-module-comments) provided with reSolve.